jet/equinox/DOCUMENTATION.md

 ```

 - `handle` represents a command processing flow where we (idempotently) apply a command, but then also emit the state to the caller, as dictated by the needs of the call as specified in the TodoBackend spec.
 This uses the `Accumulator` helper type, which accumulates an `Event list`, and provides a way to compute the `state` incorporating the proposed events immediately.
-- While we could theoretically use Projections to service queries from an eventually consistent Read Model, this is not in aligment with the Read-you-writes expectation embodied in the tests (i.e. it would not pass the tests), and, more importantly, would not work correctly as a backend for the app.
+- While we could theoretically use Projections to service queries from an eventually consistent Read Model, this is not in alignment with the Read-you-writes expectation embodied in the tests (i.e. it would not pass the tests), and, more importantly, would not work correctly as a backend for the app.
 Because we have more than one query required, we make a generic `query` method, even though a specific `read` method (as in the Favorite example) might make sense to expose too
 - The main conclusion to be drawn from the Favorites and TodoBackend `Service` implementations's use of `Stream` Methods is that, while there can be commonality in terms of the sorts of transactions one might encapsulate in this manner, there's also It Depends factors; for instance:
   i) the design doesnt provide complete idempotency and/or follow the CQRS style
-  ii) the fact that this is a toy system with lots of artificaial constraints and/or simplifications when compared to aspects that might present in a more complete implementation.
+  ii) the fact that this is a toy system with lots of artificial constraints and/or simplifications when compared to aspects that might present in a more complete implementation.
 - the `AggregateId` and `Stream` Active Patterns provide succinct ways to map an incoming `clientId` (which is not a `string` in the real implementation but instead an id using [`FSharp.UMX`](https://github.com/fsprojects/FSharp.UMX) in an unobtrusive manner.

 # Equinox Architectural Overview